hdShang/arxiv-daily/docs/cs-GR/2025-05-27/papers/250521041v3-citygo-lightweight-urban-modeling-and-rendering-with-proxy-buildings.md

 ---
 layout: default
-title: CityGo: Lightweight Urban Modeling and Rendering with Proxy Buildings and Residual Gaussians
+title: "CityGo: Lightweight Urban Modeling and Rendering with Proxy Buildings and Residual Gaussians"
 ---

 # CityGo: Lightweight Urban Modeling and Rendering with Proxy Buildings and Residual Gaussians